wedelljd/wedelljd.github.io/_posts/2017-01-01-Predicting Data Scientist Salaries Using Web Scraping.md

 To determine how well our model is performing I will need to compare how it does vs a random guess whether a job listing pays over 90K.

-Guessing gives an accuracy of 51.9%.
-Almost a perfect 50/50.

 I also want to see how accurate taking the assumption that every job is listed over 90K, or that every job is listed under 90K is:

-- All jobs are over 90K: 53.9% accuracy
-- All jobs are under 90K: 46.1% accuracy

 ```python
 random_guess = []